Microbiology, safety, techniques, yoghurts. School Science Lessons

 4.1.4 Biogas, Safety in school science

-Some schools are interested in investigating "biogas" generation by the fermentation of silage or grass clippings.
+Biogas generation by the fermentation of silage or grass clippings has interested some school.

-Such procedures are acceptable, provided the methane is handled with the care, because of a flammable gas.
+Such procedures are acceptable, provided the methane is handled with the care, because it is a flammable gas.

-However, this document does not recommend the use of animal manure as an inoculum, although of course it is widely used for fuel gas production.
+However, this document does not recommend the use of animal manure as an inoculum, although it is widely used for fuel gas production.

-While many people handle horse manure in stables or when gardening, deliberate culturing in a fermenter may introduce unacceptable risks of infection, e.g. from Salmonella species.
+Gardeners handle horse manure in stables or when gardening, ut deliberate culturing in a fermenter may introduce unacceptable risks of infection, e.g. from Salmonella species.

 4.1.5 "Biosafety"